php-fig/fig-standards/proposed/extended-coding-style-guide.md

 When using multiple classes, functions or constants within one namespace, you MUST group use statements within one namespace.

-Use statements MUST be in a block according to the entity (class, function or group) which is being grouped.
+Use statements MUST be in blocks, grouped by varying entity (classes [inc. interfaces], functions or constants).
 Within each block there MUST be no blank lines.
 If a block has multiple lines there MUST be a blank line before the first line and a blank line after the last line.

 Classes, functions or constants grouped together into a single line must be listed alphabetically.

-The groups MUST be ordered such that classes are first, followed by functions and then constants.
+The groups MUST be ordered such that classes (together with interfaces) are first, followed by functions and then constants.

-For example:
+Example of the above notices about namespace, strict types and use declarations:

 ```php
 <?php